bytebeamio/uplink/README.md

 - JSON formatted data push to cloud.
 - Receives commands from the cloud, executes them and updates progress of execution.
 - Auto downloads updates from the cloud to perform OTA.
+- Handles network interruptions by persisting data to disk.
 - Supports TLS.

 ### Build and Install